Take Action at the Cancer Center

 At the Cancer Center, our goal is to eliminate disparities in cancer care — and one way we do that is by increasing representation of minority groups in our research.
 The Cancer Center and UI Health serves a highly diverse population, and many of our clinical trials draw on participation from our patients.
 This allows us to make a direct impact on our diverse community and reduce disparities in cancer research.

 “Research is very important.
 Clinical trials — they’ve got to have people to test it on.
 How are we going to advance?
 How are we going to get a cure for this thing if people don’t participate in the research?”

-To find a clinical trial at UI Cancer Center currently enrolling patients, please see the UI Cancer Clinical Trials Clinical Trials listing.
+To find a clinical trial at University of Illinois Cancer Center currently enrolling patients, please see the the Cancer Clinical Trials Clinical Trials listing.

 For more information about cancer clinical trials, please see the following resources:

 - Food & Drug Administration